MasonM/apeye/README.md

 Overview
 ========

-ExploRPC is a tool for issuing HTTP requests, with many extra features for testing RPC-based APIs.
-It differs from [hurl](http://hurl.it/) and similar tools in that it's in pure Javascript, relying on a server solely for the permalink feature.
+ExploRPC is a widget for issuing HTTP requests, designed to help document and test RPC-based APIs.
+Unlike [hurl](http://hurl.it/), it's in pure Javascript, relying on a server solely for the optional permalink feature.

 Features
 ========

 * Supports SOAP 1.1, SOAP 1.2, XML-RPC, and JSON-RPC 2.0
-* Very compact (usable at sizes as low as 580x300) with several options for resizing
 * Easily integrated into Doxygen-generated API documentation
+* Powered by [CodeMirror](http://codemirror.com), with automatic syntax highlighing and pretty-printing for requests and responses
-* Can automatically tunnel requests through an iframe to circumvent the [same-origin policy](https://developer.mozilla.org/en-US/docs/Same_origin_policy_for_JavaScript) for subdomains
+* Circumvents the [same-origin policy](https://developer.mozilla.org/en-US/docs/Same_origin_policy_for_JavaScript) for subdomains by automatically tunneling requests through an iframe
-* Supports HTTP Basic authentication
-* Request body editor powered by [CodeMirror](http://codemirror.com)
-* Pretty-printing of response body
 * Can generate permanent links to snapshot a request and response (requires a pastebin-like server)
+* Autocompletion support for method names